MBA Alternatives: Business Fundamental MOOCs in a DIY MBA

 This Coursera course is intended to introduce the fundamentals of finance through a variety of case studies on real-world applications across personal finance, corporate decision-making, and financial intermediation.
 Students learn fundamental concepts, such as the time value of money, the risk-return tradeoff, the cost of capital, interest rates, mortgage financing, and capital budgeting.
 The course also explores asset valuation methods such as net present value (NPV), internal rate of return (IRR), hurdle rate, payback period, and discounted cash flow (DCF) analysis.

-• Faculty: Michael R. Roberts, distinguished professor of finance
+• Faculty: Michael R. Roberts, the William H. Lawrence professor of finance

 • Additional recommended reading: Financial Management: Theory & Practice by Eugene F. Brigham and Michael C. Ehrhardt